octogo/log/README.md

 Before using OctoLog it has to initialize itself.
-The `Init()` func will ensure that the default outputs and standard logger are made available and that the configuration is loaded correctly.
+The `Init()` func will ensure that the default outputs and standard logger are made available and that the configuration is loaded correctly, if present.

 ```go
 log.Init()